c10b10/wp-admin-customization/readme.txt

 = 2.0 =
 * added support for Wordpress 3.2
-* added the ability to hide the admin logo text
+* added the ability to hide the admin logo image
 * added the ability to change the logo text font size
 * added the ability to replace the right and left footer text
 * support for backend logo clicking